onera/Maia/doc/user_manual/algo.rst

 Generic algorithms
 ------------------

-The following algorithms applies on maia distributed or partitioned trees
+The following algorithms apply on maia distributed or partitioned trees

 Geometry transformations
 ^^^^^^^^^^^^^^^^^^^^^^^^